top-navigation-logo

 Hatta MisraHatta Misra

-In January 2025, Queensland battery revenues were three times the NEM average.
+In January 2025, Queensland battery energy storage revenues were three times the NEM average.
 This was primarily due to an extreme price event on 22 January that resulted in Queensland batteries earning 57% of their revenue for the month on that day alone.

 In this article, we refer to the Modo Energy NEM battery index, which represents the average revenues (inclusive of marginal loss factors) earned by batteries within the NEM across a period of time.
 The average is weighted and normalised by a battery’s rated power.
 All currency figures quoted are in Australian dollars (AUD).